tldr-pages/tldr/pages/common/doas.md

 # doas

-> Executes a command as another user
+> Executes a command as another user.

 - Run a command as root: